AFEC 261 / EU Regulation

 How We Handle Air France Differently

 We submit directly to Air France's claims department in Paris, citing the specific ECJ precedent that applies.
 Air France's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the DGAC (French Civil Aviation Authority) — their ADR decisions are binding.
-Air France's compliance rate at ADR stage exceeds 85%.
+Air France's ADR process is available for escalation.

 02Common Air France Disruptions